semantic-logs/spec/README.md

 JSON is always more verbose than `logfmt`; 30% in the above example.

+It may be easier to write parsers and printers for JSON as the JSON libraries are typcially well-tested and will deal with escaping.

 ## Process Context

-Logs are always created by a process and therefore never created without context:
+Logs are always created by a process and therefore always created with context:

 Log context is key-value pairs: